isrohutama/fundamental_analysis/README.md

 - yfinance 0.1.63

 ## How to use fundamental anaysis script
-1. Open "fa_run.py" and modify all required information under "REQUIRED USER INPUTS".
+1. Open "fa_input_list.yaml".
+2. Search the company name and update its information if it is needed.<br/> If the company name is not in the list, create a new entry and fill all required information (You can use other company entry available as a template).
-2. Run "python fa_run.py".
+2. Run "python fa_run.py <the_company_name>".
 3. The result will be inside a folder named "output/..." where "..." is "output_prefix" in step 1 and followed by current date-time.
 4. Open "0_fundamental_analysis.md" with browser (tested on firefox).

 ## How to use DCF calculator
-1. Open "dcf_input_yaml.py".
+1. Open "dcf_input_list.yaml".
 2. Search the company name and update its information if it is needed.<br/> If the company name is not in the list, create a new entry and fill all required information (You can use other company entry available as a template).
-2. Run "python dcf.py <the_company_name>".
+3. Run "python dcf.py <the_company_name>".
 It must be launched from the same directory as "dcf.py".